 This honor, which has been presented since 1970, recognizes alumni of IU School of Medicine who bring honor to the school through outstanding professional achievement or by performing extraordinary service to their medical alma mater.
 All IU School of Medicine graduates and trainees are eligible.
 This is the highest award the IU School of Medicine Alumni Association presents annually.

 For almost a decade, the Alumni Association has selected a graduate who has made a quick mark in medicine or in service to the School.
 A nominee must have graduated within the past 15 years to be eligible.
 Former house staff who completed training within the past 15 years are also eligible.

 The award has been presented for nearly three decades and recognizes a faculty member who demonstrates a passion for educating students, collaborating with colleagues, pushing the boundaries of research, or providing outstanding medical care.
 The award is named after a past dean of the medical school and a former IUPUI chancellor.
 Current or former faculty members are eligible.

-Named after George Sorrells, Jr., MD’62, this award is for distinguished service in community practice.
+Named after George Sorrells, Jr., MD (’62), this award is for distinguished service in community practice.
 To be eligible for the award, alumni must have graduated with a medical degree or completed a residency or fellowship at IU School of Medicine.
-Both practicing and retired alumni will be considered.
+Both practicing and retired alumni are considered.